SAKryukov/microtonal-fabric/article/multitouch/article.md

 [*Sergey A Kryukov*](https://www.SAKryukov.org)

-Microtonal Fabric uses multitouch screen support for musical keyboards.
+Microtonal Fabric uses multitouch screen support for musical keyboards

 If a multitouch screen is available, the user can play music with Microtonal Fabric applications with ten fingers, play chords, glissando, and use other techniques in all combinations.
 Microtonal Fabric uses a unified approach to cover the handling of the musical on-screen keyboards and more.
 The present article offers an easy-to-use yet comprehensive API suitable not only to Microtonal Fabric but a wide class of applications.

-???

 <!-- <h2>Contents</h2> is not Markdown element, just to avoid adding it to TOC -->
 <!-- change style in next line <ul> to <ul style="list-style-type: none"> -->